-My kids can shape the dumpling like they are making playdough balls (which they are already good at).
-You can also make it more fun for you kids by putting in whatever filling your family likes, or you could add food coloring the dough.
+My kids can shape the dumpling-like they are making playdough balls (which they are already good at).
+You can also make it more fun for your kids by putting in whatever filling your family likes, or you could add food coloring the dough.
 Since these are also so fun and easy to make, you’ll probably want to make them more often than just at Chinese New Year.
 In fact, I made this a lot when I lived in Utah and felt homesick because they are so simple to make.

 I was pretty sure my 5-year-old could make these, but I was impressed by how well my 3-year-old did too!
 My toddler also enjoyed making dumplings with us.
-It was fun to make these with my kids, and this will always be a precious memory our family gathering around our round table to enjoy this Chinese tradition.
+It was fun to make these with my kids, and this will always be a precious memory of our family gathering around our round table to enjoy this Chinese tradition.

 We even love making them with our grandparents.
 What are great family cultural activity!